manahil-afsar726/ai-learning/README.md

 - ## 5.
 Data Visualization with Matplotlib
 Created various visualizations for the transaction dataset to understand patterns and distributions.
 **File:** `visualization_practice.py`
 **File:** `pandas_analysis.py`

+## 6. Data Visualization with Seaborn
+Explored advanced visualizations using Seaborn for deeper insights into the transaction dataset.
+**File:** `seaborn_practice.py`

 ## 🛠️ Technologies Used
 - Python